 “The demonstrated deflection seems to violate the small angle assumptions.
 Although the FEA is thorough, the data in Figure 15 shows that the approximate model is more accurate than FEA even though the model is based on small angle assumptions.
 It seems that the FEA should have been more accurate, and generally within 2% of the actual displacement predictions.”

 The small angle assumption was only implemented in the forward kinematics model to simplify the solution.
 For this paper, each notch is expected to articulate to a maximum angle of 30o.
 In this case, we would expect the maximum error from this assumption to have an upper bound of 5%, and, increase rapidly from 2% to 5% error for angles greater than 20o.
 This behavior is directly observed in Fig. 15 as the plot of the forward kinematics (dotted line) diverges from the experimental results for “total joint” bending angles greater than 60o, which corresponds to individual notches bending greater than 20o.
 Although this approximation is not ideal, we believe that this error is acceptable given the simplicity it offers for expressing the forward kinematics model.
-This discussion has been added to lines 483-489.
+This discussion has been added to lines488-495.

 We expect that the primary inaccuracy of the FEA model is caused by the modelling of the actuation cable and measuring its displacement.
 In an effort to model the simulation with the same process as a physical experiment, the cable is displaced a predetermined amount which is used as the independent variable.
 The challenge with this approach is that the cable both displaces and stretches, and stretching of the modelled cable does not cause the joint to bend.
 The stretching of the FEA cable model results in the FEA plot to appear more “flat”.
 This was known and in part kept in to simulate the true cable stretch that occurs with the physical cable.
 However, the experimental results indicate that the stretching of the physical cable is much less than the simulated cable in ANSYS.

 An alternative approach that we have used to extract data from the FEA simulation is to directly measure the “closing” distances of the notches, similar to the approach in the kinematics model.
 This approach uses the exact same FEA simulation results as before but infers the cable displacement indirectly.
 The benefit of this approach is that it is insensitive to the simulated cable’s stretching, however, it does not use the same set-up as the physical experiments to collect the displacement data.
 The original Fig.15-o where the displacement of the cable’s tip was measured is compared to an updated Fig. 15-u where the closing distances of the notches are measured which indirectly represent cable displacement.
 These ANSYS results are from the same model.
 Also note that the error bars for point (0.1, 10) in Fig. 15-o were missing and have been included in Fig. 15-u.

-We have updated Fig. 15 in the manuscript with these changes, and highlighted that the cable displacement was measured tracking the notch closure on lines 173-176.
+We have updated Fig. 15 in the manuscript with these changes, and highlighted that the cable displacement was measured tracking the notch closure on lines175-177.

 Original Fig. 15 -o Updated Fig. 15-u